Stocks, oil skid as China's COVID protests roil sentiment

 Fears about Chinese economic growth also hit commodities in Asia trade.

-The euro was down 0.2% on the day at $1.0371, having gained 4.94% in a month, while the dollar index, which tracks the greenback against a basket of currencies of other major trading partners, was up at 106.3.
+The euro fell 0.5%, having gained 4.94% in a month, while the dollar index, which tracks the greenback against a basket of currencies of other major trading partners, was up at 106.49.

-In the United States, a speech by Federal Reserve Chair Jerome Powell in Washington on Wednesday to the Brookings Institute on the economic outlook and the labour market will be closely watched by investors.

 (Reporting by Scott Murdoch in Sydney; Editing by Sam Holmes)